Exchange Online data resiliency in Microsoft 365

 Exchange Online performs several consistency checks on replicated log files during both log inspection and log replay.
 These consistency checks prevent physical corruption from being replicated by the system.
 For example, during log inspection, there is a physical integrity check that verifies the log file and validates that the checksum recorded in the log file matches the checksum generated in memory.
 In addition, the log file header is examined to make sure the log file signature recorded in the log header matches that of the log file.
 During log replay, the log file undergoes further scrutiny.
 For example, the database header also contains the log signature that is compared with the log file's signature to ensure they match.

 Protection against corruption of mailbox data in Exchange Online is achieved by using Exchange Native Data Protection, a resiliency strategy that leverages application-level replication across multiple servers and multiple datacenters along with other features that help protect data from being lost due to corruption or other reasons.
 These features include native features that are managed by Microsoft or the Exchange Online application itself, such as:

 - Single Bit Correction

 - Online Database Scanning

 - Deployment on Resilient File System

-For more information on the native features listed above, click on the above hyperlinks, and see below for additional information and for details on items without hyperlinks.
+For more information on the native features listed previously, select the hyperlinks, and see the following for additional information and for details on items without hyperlinks.
 In addition to these native features, Exchange Online also includes data resiliency features that customers can manage, such as: